-NOTE:

-This is a CONTROLLED Document.
-Any documents appearing in paper form are not controlled and should be checked against the on-line file version prior to use.

-For each project the Consultant is responsible for the correct application of the specifications and for updating and modifying all highlighted items, as well as updating and modifying those sections that are directly applicable to the project.
-All updates and modifications to this standard document are to be highlighted to the Region for review and acceptance on each project.

-Notice: This Document hardcopy must be used for reference purpose only.

-The on-line copy is the current version of the document.
+Part 1.
 SPECIFICATION

 General

 The specifications in this section define additional requirements to those set forth in Section 13105 – Process Control: General Instrumentation Requirements.
 Where a conflict exists, the more stringent requirement is to be provided.

 The contractor is to clearly identify on the shop drawings any deviation from the specification.